Walter Hass

 Walter L. Hass (October 7, 1911 – September 13, 1987) was an American football coach and athletic director.
 He served in both capacities at the University of Chicago.
-Hass was also the athletic director and head football coach at Carleton College, head coach at Hibbing Community College, and freshman team coach at his alma mater, the University of Minnesota.
+Hass was also the athletic director and head football coach at Carleton College, head coach at the University of Manitoba and Hibbing Community College, and freshman team coach at his alma mater, the University of Minnesota.

 College career

 Hass attended the University of Minnesota, where he played football as a halfback.
 Hass earned three varsity letters from 1930 to 1932 and served as team captain.
 During his time on the team, he played under three different head coaches: Clarence Spears, Fritz Crisler, and Bernie Bierman.
 All three were eventually elected to the College Football Hall of Fame.

 Hass graduated from Minnesota in 1934.
-After graduation, he served as the freshman team coach at his alma mater for one season.